StevenDavid/lambda-layer-tokenization/README.md

 This module uses AWS Cloud9 as Integrated Development Environment (IDE) for writing, running and debugging code on the cloud.
 Complete the Cloud9 Setup in wer environment using this [guide](cloud9_setup/README.md)

  ## Step 2: Create S3 Bucket
- You need [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) bucket for [AWS Serverless Application Model(SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
-You are going to use AWS SAM, an open source framework for building serverless applications on AWS, to build and deploy SAM templates (template.yaml). **Note** that we need to use a unique name for wer S3 bucket.
+ We need [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/dev/Welcome.html) bucket for [AWS Serverless Application Model(SAM)](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/what-is-sam.html).
+We are going to use AWS SAM, an open source framework for building serverless applications on AWS, to build and deploy SAM templates (template.yaml). **Note** that we need to use a unique name for wer S3 bucket.
 Replace `unique-s3-bucket-name` with a unique value in the following code to create wer S3 bucket.

  ```bash
  aws s3 mb s3://<unique-s3-bucket-name>